davidmcclure/hilt-2016/course/hilt.md

   The numbers of men present are represented by the widths of the colored zones at a rate of one millimeter for every ten-thousand men; they are further written across the zones.
 The information which has served to draw up the map has been extracted from the works of M. M. Thiers, of Segur, of Fezensac, of Chambray, and the unpublished diary of Jacob, pharmacist of the army since October 28th.
 In order to better judge with the eye the diminution of the army, I have assumed that the troops of prince Jerome and of Marshal Davoush who had been detached at Minsk and Moghilev and have rejoined around Orcha and Vitebsk, had always marched with the army.

-1. Click on **New Record** and enter in the full text of Minard's title into Neatline's "Title" field.
+1. Click on **New Record** and enter in the English text of Minard's title into Neatline's "Title" field.

 1. Click on the **Map** tab to display the geometry editing controls.
-Activate the **Draw Polygon** option and then move the cursor onto the map.
-Now that a drawing mode is activated, a little point will trail the cursor.
+Select the **Draw Polygon** option and then move the cursor onto the map.
+Now that one of the drawing modes is activated, a little point will trail the cursor.

-1. To start, draw a long, skinny rectangle around the text of the title along the top of the image - click down on the map and release to lay a point.
-When you come to the last point, double-click to "seal" the shape and stop drawing new points.
+1. To start, draw a long, skinny rectangle around the text of the title along the top of the image.
+To start drawing the shape, put the cursor where you want to lay down the first point, click once, and then click again for each of the corners in the rectangle.
+When you come to the last point, double-click to "close" the shape and stop drawing new points.
+(It's always possible to modify geometries after the fact, so don't worry about being too precise on the first pass.)

 1. By default, opacity of the polygon is rather high, and makes it bit distracting when layered on top of the text.
 To make it easier on the eyes, click over into the **Style** tab and find the **Fill Color** option.
 Click on the input to open the color picker, and change the color to solid white.
 Do the same for the **Fill Color (Selected)** field, which controls the color of the shape when the cursor is hovered on top of it.